Agricultural Literacy Curriculum Matrix

-- You may choose to make butter with the students (see Butter-Making Instructions in Essential Files) to highlight an example of physical change.
+- You may choose to make butter with the students (see Butter-Making Instructions) to highlight an example of physical change.
 Turning liquid cream into solid butter is a physical change because no new chemical substance is formed.

 Activity 2: Syrup for Pancakes

 - Read The Legend of Chief Woksis to the students.